SuperElastix/ElastixModelZoo/models/Par0043/README.md

 ###  Application

-* The registration was used to align and resample CT to MR-based pseudo-CT aiming at aligning the spatial coordinate of CT and MR-based pseudo-CT and also minimising positioning errors.
+* The registration was used to align and resample CT to MR-based synbthetic-CT aiming at aligning the spatial coordinate of CT and MR-based synthetic-CT and also minimising positioning errors.

 ###  Registration settings